LueKely/Project-Kaptan/README.md

  # Closing Remarks

  I still can't believe I made this piece of shit.
 I will now enjoy the last weeks of my summer vacation (because I used it all on making this although, it is all worth it in the end) and maybe pick a framework to build upon.
 For now I will continue playing Darkest Dungeon.

+ Feel free to use some of the assets that I have created though I am too lazy to explain how some of them works so good luck understanding my stupidity, my friend.